rldutch1/php/examples/onselect/README.txt

-These onselect files use mysqli and they show a web page that displays data from a table when the selection has been made from the drop down.
+These onselect files use mysqli and PDO (files are named appropriately) and they show a web page that displays data from a table when the selection has been made from the drop down.